License Number PY60750684

 You may feel like you are alone and adrift out in the ocean on a boat that is slowly sinking.
 You may feel like you are lost and aimless without a north star to guide you.
 You are confused about how you got here and wondering how you will find your way back on course.

 You may long to be seen and understood deeply by those around you.
-You may want to find, establish, or change relationships where giving and receiving go both ways.
+You may want to have relationships where you feel nurished, supported, and cared for.
 You know that this pattern is unsustainable and you are ready to be free.

 This transformational work is challenging but the journey is worthy.
 If you are ready to start the journey to create long-lasting change in your life and your relationships, I can help.
 In my 10 years as a therapist, I have helped many people break the negative cycles and create fulfilling and meaningful lives.
 I have helped them let go of toxic relationships and surround themselves with people who truly see and care for them.

-I offer couples therapy using Emotionally Focused Couples Therapy to help distant couples re-establish a safe and secure attachment bond.
+I offer both individual and couples counseling.
+I use Emotionally Focused Couples therapy to help distant couples re-establish a safe and secure attachment bond.
 I work from a Health at Every Size approach.
 This means that I value self-acceptance, body diversity, mindful and intuitive eating, healthy lifestyle habits, and joyful movement.